[This page begins with introductory material

 Here are four representative eurythmic positions with their associated astrological signs.
 Yes, astrology.
 The occult powers of the stars are very important to Anthroposophists.
 Astrology, as interpreted by Steiner, is never far below the surface in Waldorf education:

 This sketch is my rendering of an illustration in EURYTHMY AS VISIBLE SPEECH [p.
 159].
 The astrological signs appear in the book just as you see them here.
 Additional eurythmic movements are shown, with their associated astrological signs, on pages 160-162, 167, and 168, and there is an astrological chart showing all twelve signs of the zodiac along with the signs for all seven of the "sacred planets" [p.
 172].
-Here is a brief excerpt of Steiner's discussion of all this.
+Steiner offers a detailed discussion of all this.
 He outlines twelve gestures that correspond to the twelve signs of the zodiac.
 He then says “These gestures in their totality represent the entire human being...." [p.
 158].
 In Anthroposophic doctrine, human beings are microcosms that reflect the entire cosmos, which in turn is reflected in the signs of the zodiac.

 Steiner wraps things up by saying "Today, then, we have discovered nineteen gestures; twelve static and seven permeated with movement — of which latter one is quiescent only because rest is the antithesis of movement.
 (In the Moon we have movement annulled by its very velocity.)" [p.
 175.]

-Language and thinking of the kind we have just seen appeal to some people.
+Occult thinking of this kind appeals to some people.
 If you are one, then Waldorf schools may appeal to you.
 But if you find anything unsettling about such occultism, Waldorf may not be the place to send your kids.

 An Anthroposophical mystic seal, a variant of a seal of the Apocalypse.